apjones6/configure/README.md

 ## Publish

-You can create a standalone EXE (windows x64) by following these steps:
+You can create a standalone EXE (windows x64) by executing the publish.bat, which will produce build/configure.exe.

- - Restore NuGet packages
- - Release build
- - Run publish/publish.bat

-This will produce configure.exe in the publish folder.